Solvency ratios also known as long-term debt ratios measure a company ability to meet long-term obligations.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several notable trends in the company's debt and capital structure over the observed period.
+The analysis of the quarterly financial data reveals several noteworthy trends in the company's capital and debt structure over the examined periods.

 - Total Debt (including operating lease liability)